 If you are wondering how long marijuana stays in your system, you must remember that it largely depends on what type of screening an employer or law enforcement official wants to administer.
 Healthline reports that marijuana is detectable in the blood, urine, and saliva for one to 30 days, and how long it stays in the system depends on the frequency of use and dosage.

-This means that marijuana can stay in the saliva for a few days after smoking for those who don’t use it much, but it can be a constant presence in the system of daily smokers.
+This means that marijuana can stay in the saliva for a few days after smoking.
+But it can be a constant presence in the system of daily smokers.
 Medical News Today reports that it can be detected for three days in first-time users, five to seven days for people who use it a few times a week, and a month or longer for people who smoke at least once a day.
 This is because regular marijuana users have typically higher concentrations of THC in their system than infrequent users.

 This causes additional complications because it can stay in the system for weeks.
 For example, someone who smoked marijuana two or three weeks ago may still have it in their system, even though they feel they have cut back.
 When usage starts again, THC levels rise higher.
 From a medical point of view, it simply looks like the person had consistent THC levels the whole time.